 A while ago, french software and hardware maker Arturia shook up the market with the release of their first audio interface.
-We’ve picked one up recently and have to say, that this compact little beast plays in a class of it’s own.
+We’ve picked up an Arturia AudioFuse recently and have to say, that this compact little beast plays in a class of it’s own.

 Unboxing & First Impression